apache/mynewt-site/docs/os/modules/console/console.md

 **Notes:**

-* SEGGER RTT support is not available in the Mynewt 1.0 console package .
+* SEGGER RTT support is not available in the Mynewt 1.0 console package.
 * The console package is initialized during system initialization (sysinit) so you do not need to initialize the console.
 However, if you use the Mynewt 1.0 console API to read from the console, you will need to call the `console_init()` function to enable backward compatibility support.

 ### Description